Voor deze zoekconfiguratie hebben wij helaas geen zoekresultaten kunnen vinden.

 Activities to do when staying in a cottage in Croatia

 Due to the location of the country and the different states that once ruled over Croatia, the culture has been strongly influenced by many others.
 It’s still wonderful to see how each state managed to keep its regional traditions alive to this day.
-This is not only found back in the kitchen, but also in the many old buildings that are full of history.
+This is not only found back in the kitchen but also in the many old buildings that are full of history.
 You could for example visit the Roman Amphitheater of Pula, the historic complex in Split and Dubrovnik’s Old Town.
 It is located on the Dalmatian Coast.
 For more cultural experiences you can also visit the region of Istria.
 It offers a great combination of historical sites and hidden natural beauties like the Škarlina park and Mramornica Cave.

 As for the outdoor adventures that are possible in the nature of Croatia, you already have an idea that the list is just endless.
-From water based adventures like snorkeling, scuba diving, and swimming with dolphins, you can also go paragliding, mountaineering and mountain biking.
+From water-based adventures like snorkeling, scuba diving, and swimming with dolphins, you can also go paragliding, mountaineering, and mountain biking.
 Other activities that can be fun for the whole family are long hikes, camping in the forest, rafting in one of the thrashing streams, or just a relaxing picnic by the river.
 If you’re travelling alone, then pick a peaceful and quiet place close to your cottage and meditate in the sun.

 Weather in Croatia

 Croatia is blessed with a favourable climate and four seasons that are easily distinguished.
-Summers can be extremely hot with up to 40°C, but you can find remedy with a drink in the bar.
+Summers can be extremely hot with up to 40°C, but you can find a remedy with a drink in the bar.
 Of course, the easiest decision is to just cool off in the water.
 Likewise, in the winter it also gets pretty cold.
 If it’s your Christmas or New Year holiday, then pick a cottage with a fireplace and/or sauna, where you can easily get warm after an active day of skiing.
-Before booking you can take a look at all of your accommodation options, including b&b housing, and pick the most suitable home for your Croatian holiday.
+Before booking, you can take a look at all of your accommodation options, including b&b housing, and pick the most suitable home for your Croatian holiday.